-Granny is rocking again and I am reminded of the ways in which the lenses through which we see ourselves, our lives, and the world get layered with the grime of our conditioning.
+The little granny in this clock (see photo) is rocking again and I am reminded of how the lenses through which we see ourselves, our lives, and the world get layered with the grime of our conditioning.
 So much so that we lose our sense of choice, sense of direction, and sense of our higher Selves.

 While I don’t know the actual history of this clock, I do know MY story.